elderguardian/leonie/docs/articles/developing.md

 }
 ```

-Through the `ICommandRunOptions` object, the command can access state information such as the discord.js client and the
+Through the `run(...)` method's `ICommandRunOptions` object, the command can access state information such as the discord.js client and the
 currently loaded commands.
 The discord.js `CommandInteraction` object is the interaction that triggered the command.

 ##### 📦 Dependencies